Dhii/services/README.md

 ## [`FuncService`][FuncService]

-A variant of factory, but it returns the callback rather than invoking it.
+A variant of `Factory`, but it returns the callback rather than invoking it.
 Invocation arguments will be passed before the injected dependencies.
 Very useful for declaring callback services.

 ```php
 new FuncService(['dep1', 'dep2'], function($arg1, $arg2, $dep1, $dep2) {